-For Adults: Chocolate decorations; chocolate coins; tiny pots of jam or marmalade; wrapped mini slices of Christmas cake; mulled wine spices; Christmas baubles; pack of tissues decorated with seasonal images; small items of jewellery; pot pourri refresher oils; key rings; lip salve; iTtunes gift cards; photos with a special significance and a message written on the back; Christmas jokes and poems (see Ed’s Christmas Grotto for Cracker Jokes and our Christmas Thoughts page for lines of poetry and wisdom).
+For Adults: Chocolate decorations; chocolate coins; tiny pots of jam or marmalade; wrapped mini slices of Christmas cake; mulled wine spices; Christmas baubles; pack of tissues decorated with seasonal images; small items of jewellery; pot pourri refresher oils; key rings; lip salve; iTtunes gift cards; photos with a special significance and a message written on the back; Christmas jokes and poems.

-For Children: Write or print out passes for staying up an extra 30 minutes or for treats such as a trip to the cinema or a Christmas event; any form of chocolate or sweet treats; hair bands and decorative clips; small toys; collectables such as Pokemon cards; magic tricks; stickers and badges.
+For Children: Write or print out passes for staying up an extra 30 minutes or for treats such as a trip to the cinema or a Christmas event; any form of chocolate or sweet treats; hair bands and decorative clips; small toys; collectables; magic tricks; stickers and badges.

 Elf Helper: Perfume and cosmetic samples you may collect throughout the year or you find in promotional gift sets can make decent Advent gifts.
 You will also find many more ideas for Advent gifts on our Stockings & Socks page.

 notonthehighstreet.com – a wide variety of different calendars to suit all tastes and pockets such as hand-made Advent Bunting, Advent Calendar of Tea, Personalised 24 Sleeps ’til Christmas Books, Lots of Pots of Sweets Santa Advent Calendar and Personalised Christmas Tree Advent Calendar Wall Stickers.
-See also the Badges and Treats combo, the Activities Box idea and the white marble tiles that make up the Personalised Desktop Countdown.
-A new favourite: Wooden Train Advent Calendar by Lisa Angel for £28.
+See also the Badges and Treats combo, the Activities Box idea, the white marble tiles that make up the Personalised Desktop Countdown and the Wooden Train Advent Calendar.

-masterofmalt.com – a selection of 24 samples of wonderful Scotch whisky, including 15-year-old Bowmore Darkest, Copper Dog, Monkey Shoulder and Glenfiddich.
-The website reads: “Embrace the Christmas spirit every day during December with a Drinks by the Dram booze-filled Advent Calendar!
+masterofmalt.com – a selection of 24 samples of wonderful Scotch whisky, including such brands as 15-year-old Bowmore Darkest, Copper Dog, Monkey Shoulder and Glenfiddich, so you can “Embrace the Christmas spirit every day during December with a Drinks by the Dram booze-filled Advent Calendar!
 From whisky fans to gin lovers, mezcal fiends to absinthe enthusiasts, there’s something for everyone.”
 Alcohol-based calendars are hugely popular.
 Just take your pick.

 fortnumandmason.com – Fortnum’s traditional paper advent calendar is decorated with the Piccadilly store’s iconic façade, with renowned window displays and Christmas wreaths and is also available in wooden form or with musical attachment, but at a considerably bigger price.
-For £90 there are stunning wooden calendars with snowman, Santa’s sleigh and Christmas tree designs.
+There are other stunning wooden calendars with other Christmas designs, plus a beauty calendar.
 Be sure to check out Fortnum’s website.

 lego.com – Lego Advent Calendars combine a must-have toy (anytime of the year, let alone Christmas) with the Christmas countdown to create an annual winner.
 The Lego Star Wars edition is a particular champion.
 Lego City and Lego Friends are other splendid options.

-snafflingpig.co.uk – the Advent calendar that’s A3 sized and full of pork scratchings is back, emblazoned with the words “Merry Piggin’ Christmas”.
+snafflingpig.co.uk – the Advent calendar that’s A3 sized and full of pork scratchings encourages a “Merry Piggin’ Christmas”.
 As the website blurb points out, chocolate Advent calendars can be great for a sweet tooth “but if you’re more of a savoury loving swine, they’ve tended to be a piggin’ let down.”
 Thus the creation of this tasty porky delight.

-Forget the chocolate!
+Forget the chocolate.
 Beauty Advent calendars are the must have countdown product of the age and have been some of the most sought-after pre-Christmas products of recent years.
-Okay, so maybe don’t ditch the chocolate calendars altogether.
-Maybe combine the two instead.
-Treats at every turn.
-Go on…you deserve it.
-Once again last year, some of the biggest and best names in beauty, fragrance and pampering were delivering their ever-popular calendars in the countdown to big day.
 Here’s a selection of our favourites.